gstakhov/cuckoorooza/README.md

 # cuckoorooza

 Cuckoorooza means corn in Russian.
-It's also one of my all time favorite words.
+It's also just an awesome word.